 - Be adaptable.
 Running bare requires you to adapt your approach and movement according to changing conditions.
 Train your mind and body to be flexible.
-You can’t always have it your way.

 - Stay alert.
 Barefoot running doesn’t allow you to be inattentive for too long.
 Stay on your toes and don’t get caught flat-footed!
-You never know what awaits around the bend.

 - Connect with nature and discharge negative energy.
 When barefoot running I reap the health benefits of grounding (see link above).
 Interact and connect with nature.
-Benefits abound.

 - Be true to yourself.
 No matter what you do, say, or if you wear shoes or not, there will always be critics.
 Do what is in your best interest as long as it doesn’t prevent others from doing so as well.